Cong terms process for appointing CVC 'illegal, unconstitutional'; seeks its scrapping

 The Congress on Wednesday termed the process adopted for appointment of the next Chief Vigilance Commissioner "illegal, unlawful and unconstitutional" and demanded its immediate scrapping.
 Congress spokesperson Manish Tewari said the government should initiate a fresh process for appointing the next CVC by inviting applications again.

-"We demand that the entire process be scrapped in its entirety and a de novo process started by inviting applications afresh.
-There needs to be proper application of mind," he told reporters.
+Tewari said there needs to be proper consideration of the application of mind and then a panel needs to be sent to the High Powered Committee which should, in terms of propriety, pick one of the people who has been recommended by the search committee otherwise why have a search committee.
+He said a man who is neither an applicant whose candidature was not considered by the search committee beyond the applicants and who is not in the shortlist is then cleared for appointment as next CVC.

+He also pointed out that one of the applicants and shortlisted persons by the search committee was one of the members of panel itself.
+When this was raised, we are informed that the prime minister agreed that the process is vitiated, Tewari said, adding that the Congress member in the high-powered committee Adhir Ranjan Chowdhury raised his strong objections and recorded his verbal dissent on the process and illegalities thereof.

+"What does the government do, PM pulls a name from his pocket and appoints Sanjay Kothari as the next CVC, a man who is neither an applicant nor in the shortlist," he alleged.
 Tewari claimed that it is clear that the government has a lot to hide and wants the CVC to be a "rubber stamp".

+He said this is the way institutions are being destroyed in this country and asked whether "we are living in a democracy or a banana republic".
+"Our leader Adhir Ranjan Chowdhury orally articulated his unhappiness with this completely illegal and unconstitutional process for the appointment of the Central Vigilance Commissioner and the Vigilance Commissioner," he noted.

+Tewari said the recommendations for the CVC, the panel which was sent to the High Powered Committee, consisted of Ajay Narain Jha, currently a member of the 15th Finance Commission, Rajiv Kumar, Finance Secretary and Bhanu Pratap Sharma, former Secretary DoPT.
+He said the Finance Secretary was a member of the search committee, an applicant for the post of CVC and the search committee recommends one of its members to be appointed as the CVC.

 He alleged that the appointments of CVC and CIC are being made arbitrarily on the lines of "khul ja sim sim" (open sesame).
 "Arbitrariness in top judicial institutions is fatal for democracy," he said.